Covid-19: Government support kept one in ten companies alive

 Almost one in ten of the companies receiving government support during the coronavirus pandemic was on the verge of collapse when the outbreak started, and would soon have gone under without the subsidies, according to a new report from consultants Graydon.

-The study looked at the simple matter of on resources: essentially, the company’s assets minus its debts.
-With some exceptions, a company with more debt that assets is in trouble.
-If that company goes down, neither its creditors not its shareholders will be able to recoup all they are owed.
+The study looked at the simple matter of resources: essentially, the company’s assets minus its debts.
+With some exceptions, a company with more debt than assets is in trouble.
+If that company goes down, neither its creditors nor its shareholders will be able to recoup all they are owed.

 There are some exceptions to the rule.
 For example, start-ups are expected to have negative own resources during their growth period.
 Similarly, if a company has long-term debt, it may still have enough liquidity to keep paying supplier and staff.